69-richard-dias-ribeiro/69-richard-dias-ribeiro/README.md

   </tr>
 </table>

-Feel free to reach me out through richarddiasribeiro29@gmail.com for full-time/part-time/freelance/extraterrestrial jobs. 📬 See ya ;)
+Feel free to reach me out through richarddiasribeiro29@gmail.com for permanent or freelance jobs. 📬 See ya ;)